OUR COMMITMENT TO YOU

 Where lawful and practicable, you will be given the option to deal with us without identifying yourself, such as making an inquiry about activities we might undertake.

 If you do not provide some or all of the personal information requested, we may not be able to offer you our services or respond to you correctly.
-For example, if you do not provide us with all of the personal information we request when you are making a donation or purchasing merchandise, we may not be able to process that donation or merchandise order correctly or to correctly issue you with a tax-deductible receipt.
+For example, if you do not provide us with all of the personal information we request when you are making a donation or purchasing merchandise or other products and services, we may not be able to process that donation or purchase correctly or to correctly issue you with a tax-deductible receipt or tax invoice.
 If you apply for a volunteer or paid position with CMRI and do not supply all the personal information we request, we may not be able to process your application correctly or respond to you on a timely basis.

 When it is important and when we are able, we will let you know the effects of a failure to provide personal information, if and when the situation arises.